r-Techsupport/rTS_Wiki/docs/guides/raspberry-pi-installation.md

 Now you will see a list of available operating systems.

-* You will probably want to install Raspbian, as it has the desktop experience available.
+* You will probably want to install Raspberry Pi OS, as it has the desktop experience available.
 * You will also get multiple other choices such as: (Media player) - Kodi OS, Emulation or Game OS amongst others.
-* Press ctrl+shift+x to see the settings for the OS, it is recommended you set up Wifi and SSH.
+* Press Ctrl+shift+x to see the settings for the OS, it is recommended you set up WiFi and SSH.
 * Choose the OS you desire, select your SD card and hit wipe

 If you have a case for your Raspberry Pi, start by inserting the device into the case.
 Next, insert the Micro-SD card.
 You will also have to connect a keyboard/mouse and a display.